All right, Hour 2, Sean Hannity Show, 800-941-SEAN.

 I mean, I happen to love this company.

-They're now selling their celebrating their 25th anniversary.
+They're now celebrating their 25th anniversary.

 They're giving away a million dollars to great charities for their guns for great causes, charitable arm.

-Uh, they have a broad range of firearms.
+They have a broad range of firearms.

 You'll love them all.